waffle-iron/moderndeveloper-questionnaire/encyclopedia/max-height.md

 ### Values

-As reported in the syntax, the max-height property comes with some values.
+As reported in the syntax, the `max-height` property comes with the ability to use some specific values.
 Each one is described below in detail.

 #### length